eryph-org/vagrant-haipa_old/README.md

 =================================

-`vagrant-haipa` is a Vagrant provider plugin that supports the management of Hyper-V virtual machines using the hyvyplus management api.
+`vagrant-haipa` is a Vagrant provider plugin that supports the management of Hyper-V virtual machines with [Haipa](http://www.haipa.io).

 Features include:
-- Create and destroy Virtual Machines
+- Create and destroy Haipa Machines
-- Power on and off Virtual Machines
+- Power on and off Haipa Machines

 Install